AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is a Learner’s Permit?

-A learner’s permit is a limited license granted to someone who is learning how to drive.
+A learner’s permit is a limited license granted to someone learning to drive.
 It allows them to drive legally while they are still learning.

 Why Do They Exist?

-Before they can get their full license, new drivers need to hold learner’s permits for a certain period of time to fulfill the mandated criteria to obtain a license.1
+New drivers need to hold learner’s permits for a certain period before getting their full licenses to fulfill the mandated criteria for obtaining a license.

 Learner’s Permits vs. Driver’s Licenses